Curriculum

 Each month, the whole school focuses on a different value, such as Kindness, Tolerance or Responsibility.
 The values are mapped out in our policy but are also adapted to respond to local, national and global current issues.

-Every aspect of our curriculum is also underpinned by the four British values of: democracy; the rule of law; individual liberty; and mutual respect and tolerance of those with different faiths and beliefs.
+Every aspect of our curriculum is also underpinned by the five British values of: democracy; the rule of law; individual liberty; mutual respect; and tolerance of those with different faiths and beliefs.

 -